LucasJWilliams/TringBellringers/content/weddings.md

 We hope that, amid all the excitement of your big day, you and your guests will find time to pause for a moment and enjoy the sound of these historic bells ringing out in celebration of your marriage.

-Please contact our Wedding Bells co-ordinatar at weddings@tringbellringers.org.uk to discuss.
+Please contact our Wedding Bells co-ordinatar, Cathy Anderson, at weddings@tringbellringers.org.uk to discuss.